limebat/PINN-1DBurgerEqn/midtermreport.md

 - Training Data:
     - Initial Condition Points (K): Specific points at the boundaries of the domain (x= and x=1 at t=0).
-    - Residual Points (M): Randomly selected points within the domain to sample resid- uals throughout the domain.
+    - Residual Points M: Randomly selected points within the domain to sample resid- uals throughout the domain.
-    - Analytical Data Points (N): Uniformly selected points within the domain to sample analytical velocity to compare against predicted velocity.
+    - Analytical Data Points N: Uniformly selected points within the domain to sample analytical velocity to compare against predicted velocity.
 - Validation Data: Analytical solutions within the domain are used to validate the model’s accuracy in the visualization of data as a baseline.